hakonbjork/StudIt/StudIt/readme.md

 # NTNU - Choose the right course?

-This project is a simple three-layer application, with domain, user interface (UI) and persistence.
-The project consists of tests with a good coverage and is configured to use **maven** as build tool.
+This project is a three-layer application, with domain, user interface (UI) and persistence.
+The project consists of tests with good coverage and is configured to use **maven** as build tool.

 ## The organization of the code